ajtrowell/shared_julia_depot/readme.md

 ./scripts/agent/run-tests.sh                # Run `Pkg.test()` for the project
 ```

-These scripts set `JULIA_DEPOT_PATH` to the provisioned `.julia` folder and point Juliaup at `.juliaup`, so launchers never touch the read-only home directory.
+`run-julia.sh` resolves the vendored Julia binary inside `./.julia/juliaup/.../bin/julia` and runs it with the project and depot configured, so agents stay fully offline after the shared depot has been refreshed.

 ## Update the depot
 To refresh the precompiled depot after editing `packages.toml`, rerun: